-Treatments are typically every 3-4 weeks and 4-6 treatments are usually recommended.
+Treatments are typically every 3-4 weeks and 4-6 treatments are usually recommended for prolonged injuries.
 Most individuals will experience pain relief after the first few treatments but some may not experience relief until the 5th treatment.
+For an acute situation, one or two treatments may be sufficient.

 Prolotherapy can benefit the following conditions: